streamr-dev/streamr-spark-integrations/java-spark/README.md

 Example integration directly from Streamr's Java client to Apache Spark Streaming.

-Streamr's first version of the Java client requires some extra configuration with the dependecies before you can run the integration.
-You can either use Maven Shade to get all the dependencies in a single .jar file that is easy to run but might lower your run time performance, or specify the required imports for Spark in your submit script.
+Streamr's first version of the Java client requires some extra configuration with the dependencies before you can run the integration.
+You can use Maven Shade to get all the dependencies in a single .jar file that is easy to run but might lower your run time performance.
+Alternatively you can specify the required imports for Spark in your submit script.

 ```
 spark-submit --master local[4] --class Streamrspark --packages com.streamr:client:1.1.0,org.apache.logging.log4j:log4j-core:2.9.0,org.apache.logging.log4j:log4j-api:2.9.0,org.apache.logging.log4j:log4j-slf4j-impl:2.9.0 target/Streamrspark-1.0-SNAPSHOT.jar